spellml/examples/workflows/video-generation-workflow/README.md

 6. Transform these frames into a video.

 Notice:
-The [video generation](https://github.com/chengz3906/video-generation) repo is forked from [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow), which has no built-in video generation method.
-Current solution is to run `pix2pix.py` once for each single frame, which is relatively slow.
+The [video generation](https://github.com/chengz3906/video-generation) repo is forked from [pix2pix-tensorflow](https://github.com/affinelayer/pix2pix-tensorflow).
+This repo added support for video generation and video-image transformation.
+As the original repo has no built-in video generation method, current solution is to run `pix2pix.py` once for each single frame, which is relatively slow.
 In experiments, it costs about 20 seconds to generate a frame on K80.